 As you take a stroll down the Row, you’ll find that there’s plenty to see and do, but the most notable things to check out are the Monterey Bay Aquarium, and to treat yourself to a wine tasting on Cannery Row.
 Within one block on this road, you can choose from five different tasting rooms that house wines from 175 different vineyards throughout Monterey.
 As you sip on your glass of award-winning Chardonnay, you can look out into the distance and appreciate a gorgeous view of the Pacific Ocean.

 For our food-loving friends, you can venture over to Eating Rehoboth, a walking food tour that allows you to hit all of the city’s hot spots!
 This all-inclusive tour saves you the hassle of searching for the best local restaurants, and you definitely get your money’s worth of delicious dishes.
 But if the food tour doesn’t quite fit into your schedule, one restaurant we highly recommend is the Big Fish Grill.
-This establishment has nothing but great reviews and is part of the Delaware Culinary Trail, an official list of restaurants for visitors of Delaware to get an incredible dining experience.
+This establishment has nothing but great reviews and is part of the Delaware Culinary Trail, an official list of restaurants for visitors of Delaware to get a legendary dining experience.
 They offer mouthwatering seafood plates that taste so fresh, you’ll want to come back for more!
 Big Fish Grill also offers highly in-demand cooking classes, so if you’re interested in learning their culinary secrets, you better book your spots ASAP.

 Step 3: Find a place to call home for the weekend.
-If you had the chance to wake up to jaw-dropping views, or live just a few blocks away from the beach, wouldn’t you want to seize that opportunity – even just for a couple days?
+If you had the chance to wake up to incredible views, or live just a few blocks away from the beach, wouldn’t you want to seize that opportunity – even just for a couple days?
 Once you’ve found the best beach town for you, it’s time to find the right vacation rental that suits all your needs, within your budget.
 VacationRenter can make it happen in no time.
 It’s always better to plan ahead, because once the summer months start rolling around, the best rentals always get booked quick!

 Step 4: The countdown to your beach getaway starts now.
 Get excited because all you have to do now is wait patiently until it’s finally time to pack your bags and go.